Succession of the 14th Dalai Lama: Opinions

 According to Laxianjia, deputy director of Chinese government affiliated China Tibetology Research Center, irrespective of the Dalai Lama's exile outside of China, his reincarnation "is still part of the Gelug tradition and under the jurisdiction of the Chinese government, as most temples are located within China".
-In 2025, Li Decheng, the deputy director general of the China Tibetology Research Center, said that Drepung Monastery in Lhasa has the capacity to look for the 15th Dalai Lama, and that it is "illegal" for the Dalai Lama to be reincarnated abroad.
+In 2025, Li Decheng, the deputy director general of the China Tibetology Research Center, said that Drepung Monastery in Lhasa has the capacity to look for the 15th Dalai Lama, and that it is "illegal" for the Dalai Lama to be "declared to have been reincarnated abroad."

 Some analysts opine that even if China uses the Golden Urn to pick a future Dalai Lama, they would lack the legitimacy and popular support needed to be functional, as Tibetan Buddhists all over the world would not recognize them.
 According to Tibetan scholar Robert Barnett, China has failed in Tibet, also failed to find consistent leadership in Tibet by any Tibetan lama who is really respected by Tibetan people, and who at the same time endorses Communist Party rule."

 Despite the tradition of selecting young children, the 14th Dalai Lama may name an adult as his successor.
-Doing so would have the advantage that the successor would not need to spend decades studying Buddhism and can be taken seriously as a leader by the Tibetan diaspora immediately.
+Doing so would have the advantage that the successor would not need to spend decades studying Buddhism and could be taken seriously as a leader by the Tibetan diaspora immediately.

 The selection process for the next Dalai Lama has drawn interest and involvement from various nations, including Mongolia, which maintains strong ties to Tibetan Buddhism.

 Given that Tibetan Government in Exile and the Dalai Lama are based in India today and that the Dalai Lama has stated he will likely be reborn outside of Tibet/China, the prospect of the next Dalai Lama being born in India raises questions about what impact that would have on India-China relations.
 Kiren Rijiju, the Minister of Minority Affairs of India, affirmed that the Dalai Lama holds a central and defining role within global Buddhism.
 He asserted that any decision concerning the succession of the Dalai Lama should be guided by the preferences and decisions of the Dalai Lama himself, rather than external influence.

 A political challenge to Chinese control of Tibet from an Indian-born leader has implications for both sides.
 Alternatively, a CCP-appointed leader who gains power within the India-based government in exile also has significant ramifications.

+On 25 March 2026, the Czech Senate passed a resolution with strong support, emphasizing the protection of religious freedom for the Tibetan people and their exclusive right to chose their spiritual leader, the Dalai Lama.
+The resolution asserted that China has no legitimate authority in selecting the successor to 14th Dalai Lama and affirms that the choice of the 15th Dalai Lama is solely the responsibility of the Tibetan people.